 This smaller oak tree, which reaches just 25-35 feet tall and wide, is great for creating shade in the front yard.
-So if you tend to like flowers that prefer shade, you might consider adding this tree to your landscape.
-Keep in mind that the Lacey oak grows very slowly, but is highly tolerant of heat, drought and high pH soils, once established.
-As with most trees, you do need to water more after you first plant a Lacey oak to help the tree become established.
+So if you like flowers that prefer shade, consider adding this tree to your landscape.
+Remember that the Lacey oak grows very slowly but is highly tolerant of heat, drought, and high pH soils once established.
+As with most trees, you need to water more after you plant a Lacey oak to help the tree become established.

 Best Perennials Houston Gardeners Use In Landscaping

 Unlike annuals, perennials live for more than two years.
 Houston gardeners gravitate towards a few species because they do well all year long.
 An extensive root system allows perennials to tolerate drought and protect against erosion.